Move the authority to the information, and not the other way around

 That will not happen…

-If the decision is small – just do it already, if you think it’s useful If the decision is a bit bigger – discuss it with any colleague.
+If the decision is small – just do it already, if you think it’s useful.
+If the decision is a bit bigger – discuss it with any colleague.
 If you end up thinking it’s a good idea – just go!
 If the decision is really big – involve more people.
 Maybe take it up on one of our biweekly company meetups.
-If you think its good – run with it.
+If you think it’s good – run with it.

 Not so hard right?
-Simpler, cheaper, more motivating and better for our customers that doesn’t have to pay for our overhead to move information to the authority.
+Simpler, cheaper, more motivating, and better for our customers that don’t have to pay for our overhead to move information to the authority.
 We have moved the authority to the information instead of the opposite.
-Works for us.
-How will you make it work for you?

 Twitter, Facebook